Translate English video to French | AI tool | HeyGen

 Can I choose different French accents or voice styles?

 Yes.
-You can choose from multiple French AI voices, including neutral, European French, and Canadian French.
+You can select from multiple French AI voices, including neutral, European French, and Canadian French.
 For multilingual workflows, you can also adapt content using the English to Spanish Translator.

 Is my English-to-French content secure during translation?

 Yes.
 Your files are processed privately and stored only for the duration required to generate subtitles or audio.
-For large-scale or personalised translation needs, the Personalised Video Platform supports secure, high-volume workflows
+For large-scale or personalized translation needs, the Personalized Video Platform supports secure, high-volume workflows

 Is my content private and secure?